 Dalton Camp Lecture in Journalism Features Emily Bell, Columbia Graduate School of Journalism

-The lecture will be held on Thursday, September 26 at 7 pm in the Kinsella Auditorium, McCain Hall.
+Her lecture, "Journalism under Attack: Why We Need a Civic Media Manifesto," will be held on Thursday, September 26 at 7 pm in the Kinsella Auditorium, McCain Hall.
 The lecture will be recorded for broadcast by CBC Radio’s Ideas.

 Bell’s career as a journalist began with Big Farm Weekly in 1987, a position she held for one year before moving on to Campaign, a publication on media and advertising.
 In 1990, Bell joined The Observer as a business reporter and was later named business editor.
 The majority of her career was spent at Guardian News and Media in London working as an award-winning writer and editor both in print and online.
 As editor-in-chief across The Guardian websites and director of digital content for Guardian News and Media, Bell led the web team in pioneering live blogging, multimedia formats, data and social media, and made The Guardian a recognized pioneer in the field.